Teradata/developer-resources/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 #### Without a persistent volume

-If the container, pod, or node crashes or terminiates, you lose the manager's configuration data.
+If the container, pod, or node crashes or terminates, you lose the manager's configuration data.
 You can deploy a new manager instance, but not to the same state as the one that was lost.

 #### With a persistent volume